J--Research Vessel Southern Journey Repairs

 Submission & Evaluation

-• Submission Instructions: Offers must be submitted electronically to Jenna Taulman at jenna.taulman@noaa.gov.
+- Submission Instructions: Offers must be submitted to Jenna Taulman at jenna.taulman@noaa.gov.

-• Evaluation Factors: Award will be made to the responsible Offeror whose proposal is most advantageous to the Government, considering Price, Technical Approach and Capability, and Past Performance.
-Offerors must complete and submit a Past Performance Questionnaire.
+- Evaluation Factors: Award will be made to the most advantageous offer considering Technical Approach and Capability, Price, and Past Performance.
+A Past Performance Questionnaire is required.

 People